 University is a time to try new things and challenge oneself.
-The best part is that opportunities for you to do so are abound – if you seize them.
-One of them is to participate in student competitions – or any competition that tickles your fancy!
+The best part is that opportunities for you to do so abound—if you seize them.
+One of them is to participate in student competitions—or any competition that tickles your fancy!
 Competitions offer you ways to broaden your skills by presenting you a challenge/brief revolving around real-world issues that need solving, or challenges that exercise your creativity.

 Whether you win or not, you’ll still walk away with an increase in knowledge and experience (and boost in resume & portfolio), which is a pretty good deal!
 What’s more, there are competitions that require little to no registration fee, some of which Digital Senior have carefully compiled in the list for you below:

-Deadline: Send entries (3 maximum) in to the stipulated address by 10 April (2018’s competition).
+Deadline: Upload entries (3 maximum) to the festival’s community area by 1 August (2021’s competition).

 Organized by: CZECHDESIGN.CZ (since 2009)

 This long-standing competition (over 20 years old) calls for innovative and functional models of paper packaging centred around specific themes every year.
 Truly successful designs stand the opportunity to have their designs realized and used commercially.
-Past themes include packaging for tea and sweets, with this year’s revolving around personal care.
+Past themes include packaging for tea and sweets, with last year’s revolving around personal care.
 The 2021 competition and theme have yet to be announced.

 Open to: High school (includes college) students, university students, designers

-Prizes: Winners (up to ten photographers) will receive a range of prizes, which includes ZEISS photographic lens and a travel stipend to cover costs for a photo project.
+Prizes: Winners (up to ten photographers) will receive a range of prizes, which includes Sony digital imaging equipment, trophies, and global press exposure.

 Asia Young Designer Award (AYDA)